Curious about the strides other states are taking to meet state initiatives? Learn about strategies being implemented in the state footprints below.

 but there are no clear blueprints outlining ways to execute the mergers.
 As two Georgia universities learned from their 2015 merger, using the schedule as a strategy with the help

-of expert consultants can make
+of expert consultants can make all the difference.

 As a recognized Hispanic Serving Institution, Texas A&M University – Corpus Christi has a history of Latino student success.
 They began to notice that general education bottlenecks were becoming a barrier to completion in this student population.
 In an effort to better serve students, they aligned their schedule with demographic needs and increased enrollments.